Mary Orr: Career

 In 1964, Orr and her husband, director-playwright Reginald Denham, adapted the short story into a play of the same name, which was produced off-Broadway in 1979.
 In 1970, a hit Broadway musical, Applause, was based on All About Eve and gave a credit to Mary Orr for the original story.
 She wrote a sequel to "The Wisdom of Eve" titled "More About Eve," which was published in Cosmopolitan in July 1951.

 In addition to Applause, Mary Orr and Reginald Denham had four plays that opened on Broadway.
 Their first and most successful, Wallflower, ran for 192 performances in 1944.
 Round Trip was presented in 1945, while Dark Hammock started its performances in 1946.
 The fourth, Be Your Age, made its Broadway appearance in 1953.
 She also acted in Broadway plays, including two of her own: Wallflower and Dark Hammock.
 The film version of Wallflower was released in 1948.

 Alone or with her husband, Orr wrote five books and forty television scripts.
+Her first novel, Diamond in the Sky (1956), was about the New York theater.